splunk-terraform/terraform-provider-signalfx/website/docs/r/dashboard.html.markdown

       * `property` - The name of a dimension to filter against.
       * `values` - A list of values to be used with the `property`, they will be combined via `OR`.
       * `negated` - (Optional) If true,  only data that does not match the specified value of the specified property appear in the event overlay.
 Defaults to `false`.
-* `synced` - (Optional) Whether the resource in the provider and SignalFx are identical or not.
-Used internally for syncing, you do not need to specify it.
-Whenever you see a change to this field in the plan, it means that your resource has been changed from the UI and Terraform is now going to re-sync it back to what's in your configuration.
 * `tags` - (Optional) Tags associated with the dashboard.